TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         NOTE: SDC does not support any pool name other than the default 'zones'.

+    disks.*.uuid:

+        A UUID that may be used to uniquely identify this disk.
+It must be unique across all disks associated with this VM.

+        type: uuid
+        vmtype: bhyve
+        listable: yes (see above)
+        create: yes
+        update: yes
+        default: Assigned while adding the disk or at next `vmadm start`.

     disk_driver:

         This specifies the default values for disks.*.model for disks attached